home-assistant/home-assistant.io/source/_integrations/roomba.markdown

 ha_codeowners:
   - '@pschmitt'
   - '@cyr-ius'
+  - '@shenxn'
 ha_domain: roomba
 ---

-The `roomba` integration allows you to control your [iRobot Roomba](https://www.irobot.com/For-the-Home/Vacuuming/Roomba.aspx) vacuum.
+The `roomba` integration allows you to control your [iRobot Roomba](https://www.irobot.com/roomba) vacuum or [iRobot Braava](https://www.irobot.com/braava) m-series mop.

 <p class='img'>
 <img src='/images/screenshots/more-info-dialog-roomba.png' />
 </p>

 <div class='note'>
-This platform has been tested and is confirmed to be working with the iRobot Roomba 980 and 890 models, but should also work fine with any Wi-Fi enabled Roomba like the 690 or the 960.
+This platform has been tested and is confirmed to be working with the iRobot Roomba s9+, Roomba 980, Roomba 890, Braava jet m6 models, but should also work fine with any Wi-Fi enabled Roomba like the 690 or the 960.
 </div>

 ## Configuration